-Crossfield Elementary School, opened in 1988, is named after an aeronautical pioneer whose accomplishments include being the first aviator to fly twice the speed of sound and the first test pilot to fly the X-15.
+Crossfield Elementary School opened in 1988.
+Our school is named after an aeronautical pioneer whose accomplishments include being the first aviator to fly twice the speed of sound and the first test pilot to fly the X-15.
 A. Scott Crossfield was a neighbor and friend of our school and served as a role model for intellectual curiosity, educational preparation, and high standards of excellence.

 Planning & Construction

 Planning for our school began as early as April 1986 when Fairfax County School Board records show that one of the proposed school bond referendum projects was a new 36 classroom elementary school at Money’s Corner.
 The name Money's Corner was what is referred to as a site name, a name used during construction of a school before an official name is chosen.
 On March 26, 1987, the construction contract for the elementary school at the Money’s Corner site was awarded to the Falls Church Construction Corporation in the amount of $5,703,000.
 In February 1988, the School Board received a report that the new school at Money’s Corner would be projected to open during the 1988-89 school year with 707 students in grades K-5, and would have an estimated 798 students by the 1992-93 school year.
 Fairfax County School Board minutes from March 1988 record that the Floris Elementary School PTA made a gift of $1,000 to help establish our PTA.
 Our school was officially named the A. Scott Crossfield Elementary School by the School Board at its meeting on May 16, 1988.
 A. Scott Crossfield was present at the meeting, along with our first principal Nathaniel Emery.

 Money’s Corner School